The self is not something ready-made, but something in continuous formation through choice of action. -John Dewey

 Children thrive in our program because we provide a safe place to expand knowledge while taking risks on concepts that stretch perspective and processes.
 We share with each child an expectation for perseverance through the midst of challenging curricular goals rooted in observation and reflection.

-Our 6th grade curriculum emphasizes the value a person can bring to a community as students explore the foundations of learning through a lens of personal and social identity.
+Our sixth grade curriculum emphasizes the value a person can bring to a community as students explore the foundations of learning through a lens of personal and social identity.
 Students learn to step into the shoes of someone else, from a literary character to a historical civilization to a scientist, and even to a classmate.
-The Innovations in Learning class offers a unique experience for 6th graders to enhance their abilities in executive function and logical thought.
-Additionally, much of the curriculum, from math to vocabulary, focuses on individual challenge by allowing students to advance at their own pace.
+The Study Skills class offers a unique experience for 6th graders to enhance their abilities in executive function and logical thought while aligning these learning practices to all content areas.
+Additionally, much of the curriculum, from math to vocabulary, focus on individual challenges by allowing students to advance at their own pace.

 Character Development: Advisory & Squads